-KAIST Researchers Develop a Technology to Enable Unzipping of the Graphene Plane
+KAIST Team Develops Technology to Enable Unzipping of the Graphene Plane

 Professor Sang-Wook Kim’s research team of the Material Science and Engineering Department has developed a technique, which enables unzipping of the graphene plane without uncontrollable damage.
 The research findings were published online on the January 22 issue of Nature Communications.